sapozhnikovv/OnTran.EF.SCU/README.md

 ## Key Difference from TransactionScope
 Unlike TransactionScope (which uses ambient transactions with the limitations for Linux/container), this extension:
-- Uses explicit connection/transaction sharing (no MSDTC dependency)
+- Uses explicit connection/transaction sharing (no MSDTC dependency, no distributed transaction coordinator)
 - Works natively in Docker/Linux containers
 - Creates scoped short-lived contexts that integrate with DI